 This unreachable body ideal is extremely harmful to young girls who desperately attempt to fit in, going to the extent of starving themselves to be thin.
 According to the documentary, the statistics on anorexia and bulimia are a direct proof of the danger of the situation with 90% of cases occurring in women.

 In the documentary, Tina, a woman suffering from anorexia says, “Nobody should have to starve themselves to fit in with how a magazine looks.”
 In Australia, the average woman measures 161.8 cm, weighs 71.1 kilos and wears a size 12.
 But a size 10 model like Stefania Ferrario was considered too big to model by many modelling agencies.
 Taryn wonders then if “maybe we forgot what the average body looks like.”

 Pushing the boundaries fixed by famous brands like Abercrombie & Fitch, a body image blogger decided to recreate their most famous ads putting herself in the shoes of the model.

 Jes Baker explains she was outraged by the statement made by Abercrombie & Fitch’s CEO, Mike Jeffries who said, “Abercrombie is only interested in people with washboard stomach who look like they’re about to jump on a surfboard.”
 She felt the need to do something about it.

 Her recreated pictures broke the Internet creating the buzz and raising important issues about the fashion industry.

-Taryn faced this dilemma first hand with lots of people commenting on her before/after photos said some nasty things like “you became a fat overweight pig”.
-The society we live in now is trying its best to convince us to be more sporty, attracting us with giant posters of skinny bodies supposed to show us how we could also look if we tried harder.
+Taryn faced this dilemma first hand with lots of people commenting on her before/after photos said some nasty things like “you became a fat, overweight pig”.
+The society we live in now is trying its best to convince us to be more sporty, attracting us with giant posters of skinny bodies that are supposed to show us how we could also look if we tried harder.